FluidNumerics/SELF/docs/MeshGeneration/StructuredMesh.md

 ## Three Dimensions (3-D)
 To generate a structured mesh in three dimensions, use the `StructuredMesh` generic in the [`Mesh3D`](../ford/type/mesh3d.html) class.

-At the moment, only uniformly space structured meshes of elements can be generated.
+At the moment, only uniformly spaced structured meshes of elements can be generated.
 This means that all of the elements are of the same length, width, and height; though, the length, width, and height can each be their own value.
 Keep in mind that within each element, there is a quadrature grid.
 The points in the quadrature grid are spaced so that spectral accuracy is guaranteed.

 SELF uses a tiled structured grid.
 Tiled grids divide the 3-D grid into `nTilex`x`nTiley`x`nTilez` tiles of size `nxPerTile`x`nyPerTile`x`nzPerTile` .
 The length, width, and height of the elements are defined as `dx`, `dy`, and `dz` respectively.
 With these parameters,